isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 The Oxygen Plugin for AEM Guides is made available through your Adobe Software Distribution Portal.
 Search for "oxygen" in the Experience Manager tab and then download the plugin installer from your [Adobe Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/general.html).

->[!NOTE]
->
->Check for the Oxygen Connector version compatibility from the release notes for the specific Adobe Experience Manager Guides.
+**Note:** Check for the Oxygen Connector version compatibility from the release notes for the specific Adobe Experience Manager Guides.

 Once you have the installer, install it on your local machine where the Oxygen XML Author is installed.
 Before you begin the installation process, you must ensure that your system meets the technical requirements to install the Oxygen Plugin for AEM Guides.